Covid-19 positive at Penn Manor High School

 LANCASTER COUNTY, Pa.
-(WHTM) — In a letter addressed to family, superintendent Dr. Mike Leichliter says someone at the high school has tested positive for Covid-19.
+(WHTM) — In a letter addressed to family, superintendent Dr. Mike Leichliter says another person at the high school has tested positive for Covid-19.

 Leichliter says the school will not be closed at this time, although the school district has contacted the state Health Department, cleaned and disinfected areas near the person tested positive, and traced people who had close contact with that person.